RedPRL/cooltt/explanation.md

 type env = t list
 ```

-This representation of terms is fairly standard.
-It is worth taking a
-moment to clarify the binding structure.
-We use De Bruijn indices for
+It is worth taking a moment to clarify the binding structure.
+We use
-representing variables so the binding in terms is silent.
-In the
+De Bruijn indices for representing variables so the binding in terms
-above, I have annotated which subterms bind variables with `(* BINDS
+is silent.
+In the above, I have annotated which subterms bind
-*)` and `(* BINDS 2 *)` in the case of the "successor" case of natrec
+variables with `(* BINDS *)` and `(* BINDS 2 *)` in the case of the
-which binds 2 variables.
+"successor" case of natrec which binds 2 variables.

 As is good style, all of these declarations are contained in the
 module `Syn`.